Return to Index

 Negative feelings

 We deal with negative feelings by expressing them, suppressing them, or by trying to escape them through distractions or keeping busy.
-These coping mechanisms do not work.
+These coping mechanisms don’t work.
 When we express our feelings we usually regret it, and when we try to suppress them or run away from them we only succeed in keeping them firmly in our mind.
-The only way to permanently get rid of a feeling is to to let it come up and face it.
+The only way to get rid of a feeling is to to let it come up and face it.
 “I hate them!”
-“I’m going to be unloved and alone!”
+“I’m going to die unloved and alone!”
 The feeling will then pass away all by itself.

 Question: How does one quickly attain the Way?